 Marijuana does have a potential for addiction, especially for teens and individuals who frequently use the substance.
 There are few legitimate studies on the physically addictive qualities of the active ingredient in marijuana – tetrahydrocannabinol or THC.
 But this is largely because there have been so few legitimate studies on cannabis use, due to repressive U.S. federal restrictions that prevented researchers from having access to the drug to test it.

-What is known is that unlike most other drugs, including alcohol, THC is stored in fat cells and therefore takes longer to fully clear the body than other common drugs.
-This means that some parts of the body still retain THC even after a couple of months, rather than just the couple of days or weeks required to eliminate water-soluble drugs.
+What is known is that unlike most other drugs, for example alcohol, THC is stored in fat cells and it takes longer for the body to fully eliminate it than other common drugs.
+It means that some body parts will still retain THC even after several months, unlike water-soluble drugs, which require just a couple of days or weeks for elimination.

 Also, it’s known that addiction is a brain disease, which means that marijuana use chemically alters the brain to make it believe that THC is a necessary substance, one that it not only wants but needs.
 These chemical changes are why a person might start having mental health issues and uncontrollable cravings to use marijuana and why their body may have violent reactions when they stop using it.
 Such reactions are part of weed withdrawal, which occurs during detoxification or detox, the body’s natural process of removing a toxic substance from the system.